Schlumpf7/scrcpy-launcher-matrix-/README.md

 # scrcpy launcher fork with python code converted to python3 and support for arm64
 Android device screen streaming using scrcpy on LibreELEC/Raspberry Pi devices.
 ## Get the add-on
-Download the latest version from the Releases page and place the zip file in your device's home directory.
+Download the master.zip and place it in your device's home directory.
 Install via Kodi's Add-on browser.

 ## Instructions